okta/okta-sdk-dotnet/MIGRATING.md

 ### Policy API breaking changes

-The Okta Engineering team decided to rollback the latest changes in the Policy OpenAPI specification which were released in v7.0.6, hence the schema `PolicyCanBeCreatedOrReplaced` has been removed and all the methods that received and returned an instance of `PolicyCanBeCreatedOrReplaced` will now receive or return a instance of `Policy`.
+The Okta Engineering team decided to roll back the latest changes in the Policy OpenAPI specification, which were released in v7.0.6.
+Hence, the schema `PolicyCanBeCreatedOrReplaced` has been removed, and all the methods that received and/or returned an instance of `PolicyCanBeCreatedOrReplaced` will now accept and/or return an instance of the `Policy` schema.
 The obsolete tag has been removed from the corresponding methods.

 _Before in v7.0.6_